Section 2: Education for People with Stroke, Their Families and Caregivers

 - Coordinated processes for ongoing communication between departments/organizations/agencies of learning needs and education that has been provided.

 - Access to training for care providers learn communication strategies for aphasia.

 - Access to educational resources that are culturally, ethnically, and linguistically appropriate.

 - Access to self-management support services through telemedicine technologies, especially in rural areas and where there are local resource gaps.

-- Proportion of stroke patients with documentation of education provided to patient, family and/or caregivers at each stage throughout the stroke management and recovery process (core).
+- Proportion of persons with stroke with documentation of education provided at each stage throughout the stroke management and recovery process (core).

-- Total number of encounters focused on education for each patient, and the time spent on patient/family education during a healthcare encounter for stroke.
+- Total number of encounters focused on education for each person with stroke, and the time spent on education during a healthcare encounter for stroke.

-- Percentage of patients discharged with a copy of their discharge plan and patient educational materials.
+- Percentage of persons with stroke discharged with a copy of their discharge plan and educational materials.

 - Change in self-management behaviour at 6 weeks, 3 months and 6 months following stroke, using validated measurement tools.